Skip to content

 ──────────────────────────────────────────────────────────────

-The library ran your function thousands of times with two types of inputs (baseline zeros and random samples), measured execution times, and compared the timing distributions using Bayesian statistics.
-The result tells you whether there’s a security-relevant timing difference above your chosen threshold.
+The library ran your function thousands of times with two types of inputs: baseline (zeros) and sample (random).
+It measured execution times and compared the timing distributions using Bayesian statistics.
+The output tells you if there’s a security-relevant timing difference above your threshold.

-For details on the statistical methodology, see How It Works.
+For the statistical details, see How It Works.